-On this page, I collect information about the Ricoh GXR A16 24-85 camera unit, also called lensor or module, for the GXR that I purchased (and that was relreased...).
+On this page, I collect information about the Ricoh GXR A16 24-85 camera unit, the latest camera unit, also called lensor or module, for the GXR that I purchased (and that was relreased...).

-The A16 24-85 camera unit is the first one to contain a 16 MP APS-C size sensor (CMOS, total pixels: approx. 16.5 million, effective pixels approx. 16.2 million).
-It is a zoom module with a 3.5x zoom range and a focal length between 15.7 mm and 55.5 mm, which is equivalent to 24-83.5 mm (officially it's 24-85mm).
+The A16 24-85 camera unit is the first (and regrettably, last) one to contain a 16 MP APS-C size sensor (CMOS, total pixels: approx. 16.5 million, effective pixels approx. 16.2 million).
+It is a zoom module with a 3.5x zoom range and a focal length between 15.7 mm and 55.5 mm, which is equivalent to 24-83.5 mm (officially it's 24-85 mm).
 The unit corresponds to a "standard" zoom lens for a (D)SLR, however with a more extreme wide angle.
-It does not have a macro mode, but allows you to shoot from a closest distance of 25 cm, which makes it quite useful for close up shots, particularly when using tele.
-It has neither a focus nor a zoom ring.
+It does not have a macro mode, but allows you to shoot from a closest distance of 25 cm.
+The lens has neither a focus nor a zoom ring.
 There are also no depth of field indicators on the lens body, but depth of field information is provided in the viewfinder or on the LCD screen when focusing manually.
-Also note that A12/A16 camera units do not incorporate a vibration correction (also called anti-shake correction).
+Also note that A12/A16 camera units do not incorporate a vibration correction (also called "anti-shake" correction).

 Accessories for the unit include the lens cap LC-3, which can be left on the lens all the time, and the lens hood LH-2, which regrettably cannot be used together.

 Finally, I should add that this camera unit is able to capture videos in HD 720p format - not stellar, these days...

 Photos: Body with A16 24-85 camera unit attached - "off" (left),"on" (wide; center), "on" (tele; right)

 Photos: Top view of body with A16 24-85 camera unit attached - "off" (about 7cm long; left) and "on" (about 8.7 cm long; right)